faustomorales/keras-ocr/README.md

 _Why not compare to Tesseract?_ In every configuration I tried, Tesseract did very poorly on this test.
 Tesseract performs best on scans of books, not on incidental scene text like that in this dataset.

+## Advanced Configuration
+By default if a GPU is available Tensorflow tries to grab almost all of the available video memory, and this sucks if you're running multiple models with Tensorflow and Pytorch.
+Setting any value for the environment variable `MEMORY_GROWTH` will force Tensorflow to dynamically allocate only as much GPU memory as is needed.

+You can also specify a limit per Tensorflow process by setting the environment variable `MEMORY_ALLOCATED` to any float, and this value is a float ratio of VRAM to the total amount present.

 ## Contributing

 To work on the project, start by doing the following.
 These instructions probably do not yet work for Windows but if a Windows user has some ideas for how to fix that it would be greatly appreciated (I don't have a Windows machine to test on at the moment).